-For further information about ABTA, the Code of Conduct and the arbitration scheme available to you if you have a complaint (see clause 13), contact ABTA at 30 Park Street, London, SE1 9EQ or see www.abta.com
+For further information about ABTA, the Code of Conduct and the arbitration scheme available to you if you have a complaint (see section 14 headed “Arbitration” below), contact ABTA at 30 Park Street, London, SE1 9EQ or see www.abta.com.

 *The flights and flight- inclusive holidays we arrange are ATOL protected providing they are made available in the UK.
 For further information visit the ATOL website at www.atol.org.uk.

-If you book a flight with us and on the same day, the day before or day after, you also book your accommodation and/or car hire with us, a Flight-Plus will be created of which we will be the arranger.
+If you book a flight with us and on the same day, the day before or day after, you also book your accommodation and/or car hire with us, an arrangement known as a “Flight-Plus” will be created of which we will be the “arranger”.
 Your Flight-Plus includes, as applicable, the flight(s), accommodation, car hire and any other tourist services (providing these form a significant part of the arrangements) which are booked through us within this period of time.
-Your Flight-Plus will be financially protected by our Air Travel Organiser’s Licence (ATOL No. 2853) and by the ATOL scheme as set out above.
+Your Flight-Plus will be financially protected by our ATOL Licence and by the ATOL scheme as set out above.

 When a booking is made, the ‘lead name’ on the holiday booking guarantees that he or she has the authority and does accept on behalf of all persons named on the booking and by their parent or guardian for all party members who are under 18, the terms of these booking conditions.

-Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a confirmation invoice.
-This invoice will be sent to the lead name on the booking.
-Please check this invoice carefully as soon as you receive it.
-Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
-We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out (five days for tickets).
-We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.
+Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a confirmation invoice to the lead name by email, using the details the lead name provided (see the section numbered 5 headed ‘Electronic confirmation invoices & electronic travel documents’ below for more detail).
+Subject to what follows, at the point our confirmation is issued, a binding contract comes into existence between us – see further below.
+The lead name should check this confirmation invoice carefully as soon as it is received and contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete, as it may not be possible to make changes later.
+We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending that document out (five days for tickets, such as airline tickets).
+We will do our best to rectify any mistake notified to us outside these time limits but you (the lead name) must meet any costs involved in doing so.

-A binding contract between us comes into existence when we despatch our confirmation invoice to the lead name on the booking.
-We both agree that English Law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (“claim”) (except as set out below).
-We both also agree that any claim (and whether or not involving any personal injury) must be dealt with under the ABTA arbitration scheme (if the scheme is available for the claim in question and you wish to use it – see clause 13) or by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
+As explained above, a binding contract between us comes into existence when we dispatch our confirmation invoice to the lead name on the booking.
+We both agree that English Law (and no other) will apply to our contract and to any dispute, claim or other matter of any description which arises between us (“claim”) (except as set out below).
+We both also agree that any claim (and whether or not involving any personal injury) must be dealt with under the ABTA arbitration scheme (if the scheme is available for the claim in question and you wish to use it – see section 14 (Arbitration) below) or by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and claim governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).

-Final payment of the balance of the holiday cost must be received by us 71days prior to day of departure.
-Reminders are not sent.
-In default of payment by due date we reserve the right to treat your holiday as cancelled.
+Final payment of the balance of the holiday cost must be received by us 71 days prior to day of departure.
+In default of payment by the due date we reserve the right to treat your holiday as cancelled.
 In this case we will be entitled to keep all deposits paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in ‘Cancellations/Refunds/Changes’ below depending on the date we reasonably treat your booking as cancelled.

 The total package price will be determined only after all specific items are selected and will be communicated to you prior to confirmation of the reservation.
-Selected items will be detailed on your confirmation invoice.
-We reserve the right to re-invoice your reservation should any error or omission be made in computing the total cost of all components/travel arrangements required.
+The items you have selected will be detailed on your confirmation invoice.
+UCHL reserves the right to re-invoice your reservation should any error or omission be made in computing the total cost of all components/travel arrangements required.

 We consider adequate travel insurance to be essential.
 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.
 We do not check insurance policies.